Libvirt Forwarding

 If you would like to provide services (like ssh or http) from the VM,

-port forwarding could be setup with iptables
+port forwarding could be setup with iptables on the host.

 This article takes libvirt network wiki as reference.